Marion Manville Pope: Career

 Some of her earlier productions were included with later ones in Pope's first published book, Over the Divide (Philadelphia, 1888).
 The volume passed through several editions, and the critics received it favorably.
 Many of the poems contained in the book were read by dramatic readers.
 Her poems found wide circulation, but she believed that her best work was her prose fiction.
-Her love for children led her to write for them, and in their behalf, she contributed both prose and verse to St. Nicholas Magazine, Wide Awake, Our Little Ones, The Nursery, Babyhood, and other childrens' magazines.
+Her love for children led her to write for them, and in their behalf, she contributed both prose and verse to St. Nicholas Magazine, Wide Awake, Our Little Ones, The Nursery, Babyhood, and other children's magazines.
 "Her work shows, not only true poetic gifts, but also ... careful thinking and proper attention to form...
 Her poems are clear-cut and finely polished."

 Pope's writings inspired the allegorical sculpture, The End of the Trail by James Earle Fraser (1915).

 "There was a crash", from Up the matterhorn in a boat.

 "Let me see your tongue", from Up the matterhorn in a boat.